 Side-effects that are more common with the older, sedating antihistamines include:

 Children and adults over 65 are more likely to get side-effects.

-Check with your GP or pharmacist before you take any other medicines or herbal remedies at the same time as antihistamines.
+Check with your GP or pharmacist before you take any other medicines at the same time as antihistamines.

-It’s best not to drink alcohol while taking antihistamines as this will increase the drowsiness side-effect.
+It’s best not to drink alcohol while taking antihistamines of any type as this will increase the drowsiness side-effect.

 All medicines have a generic name.
 Many medicines also have one or more brand name.
 Generic names are written in lower case, whereas brand names start with a capital letter.